 With identity theft ads.
-A scammer has stolen the identity of the landlord and is posing as them to try and convince potential renters to send them money.
-This type of scam won’t be as obvious right up front, but listen to your instincts if something feels off or you don’t feel completely comfortable with the interactions between you and the landlord.
+A scammer has stolen the landlord’s identity and is posing as them to try and convince potential renters to send them money.
+This type of scam won’t be as obvious right up front but listen to your instincts if something feels off or don’t feel completely comfortable with the interactions between you and the landlord.

-Remember, scammers will always have an odd story about why they can’t show you the place and they’re building urgency with each interaction with the ultimate goal of you sending money in order to secure the property.
-Once that money has been sent, there is no way to get your money back (even if you use popular payments sites like Zelle or Venmo).
+Remember, scammers will always have an odd story about why they can’t show you the place, and they’re building urgency with each interaction with the ultimate goal of you sending money to secure the property.
+Once that money has been sent, there is no way to get your money back (even if you use popular payment sites like Zelle or Venmo).

 Landlords can also be victims of scammers as well.

-The best thing they can do is to have a tenant screening system and stick to it every time.
+The best thing they can do is have a tenant screening system and stick to it every time.
 A common online landlord scam is where a scammer pretends to be a foreign student who is shipping their car.
-They’ll send you a check for more than your move in costs, but you’re supposed to send the ‘extra money’ to a car shipping company.
-The bottom line is “the bigger the story, the bigger the ruse”.
+They’ll send you a check for more than your move-in costs, but you’re supposed to send the ‘extra money’ to a car shipping company.
+The bottom line is “the bigger the story, the bigger the ruse.”
 Don’t fall for it.